 2017 was a year rich in awards: he won 1st Prize at the International Competition InterArtia, in the category 'Classical Guitar', for his entire body of work, and won 1st Prize at the Greek International Composition Competition 'Kithara' for his bossa-nova 'Nin-Nin' (the piece had been published earlier in the year in the American magazine 'Classical Guitar’).
 Finally, he won the award for 'Artist of the Year 2017' in the 'Classical guitar' and 'Musical composition' categories, which he received from the 'International Art Society', as part of the 35th International Guitar Festival in Volos, Greece.
 All these awards allow him to be recognized as an Honorary Member of the International Art Academy,

-In 2022, he wrote the Anthem 'Fly me to Volos' dedicated to Volos World Guitar Orchestra as well as to Maestro Yorgos Foudoulis who conducts it.
-This composition becoming the emblem of World Guitar Day, will be played around the world by many Official Partners during the next edition.
-He receives the distinction of 'Outstanding and Distinguished Honorary Member of the Volos World Guitar Orchestra' in recognition.
-The same year, he was also a finalist in the International Spanish composition competition 'Fidelio'.
+In 2022, he wrote "Fly Me to Volos" dedicated to the Volos World Guitar Orchestra as well as Yorgos Foudoulis who conducts it.
+This work becomes the official anthem of World Guitar Day, played around the world by hundreds of partners on October 18, the official day of the celebration.
+He receives the distinction of exceptional and distinguished Honorary Member of the Volos World Guitar Orchestra in recognition, as well as the prestigious Title of Ambassador of the World Guitar Day in France.